-PostX also offers some more effective add-ons that ensure the essential features such reading progress bar, table of contents, save templates, Elementor integration, SEO meta addons, etc.
+PostX also offers some more effective add-ons that ensure the essential features such as a reading progress bar, table of contents, save templates, Elementor integration, SEO meta addons, etc.

-Now, it’s time to see the archive builder of PostX in action.
-This step-by-step guide will help you to create custom archive pages template with ease.
+Now, it’s time to see the site builder of PostX in action.
+This step-by-step guide will help you to create a custom archive template with ease.
 But first of all, you need to make sure that you already have installed the PostX plugin.

-To start using the builder addon you have to turn it on.
+To start using the site builder addon you have to turn it on.
 For that:

 - Navigate to All Addons of PostX.